Close

 7. Counterparties that refuse to provide information

-If a potential or existing counterparty either refuses to provide the information described above when requested, or appears to have intentionally provided misleading information, NFR Innovation Inc. will immediately terminate any further dealings with the individual or company.
+If a potential or existing counterparty refuses to provide the information described above when requested or appears to have intentionally provided misleading information, NFR Innovation Inc. will immediately terminate any further dealings with the individual or company.
 In either case, the AML Compliance Officer will determine whether relevant law enforcement agencies should be notified.

-9. Record keeping
+8. Record keeping

-10. Identifying red-flags
+9. Identifying red-flags

-Based on the information provided by potential or actual counterparties, the following red-flags will be used to signal possible money laundering or terrorist financing:
+Based on the information provided by potential or actual counterparties, the following red flags will be used to signal possible money laundering or terrorist financing:

 In cases where suspicious transactions are identified, these will be reported to the relevant law enforcement agency.

-11. Review of AML procedures and training
+10. Review of AML procedures

 The above is endorsed by Dylan Dix, Managing Director and Owner, NFR Innovation Inc.